Muon anomalous magnetic moment and Right handed sterile neutrino: Sterile Neutrinos interactions with SM particles

 \section{Sterile Neutrinos interactions with SM particles}

-Sterile neutrinos are a type of hypothetical particle that can potentially elucidate various inexplicable phenomena observed in particle physics experiments.
+Sterile neutrinos are a type of hypothetical particle that could potentially elucidate various inexplicable phenomena observed in particle physics experiments.
 For instance, they could play a significant role in unraveling the mystery surrounding DM \cite{Abazajian:2001nj,Abazajian:2017tcc, Drewes:2016upu}.
-Sterile neutrinos could also offer a natural explanation for the small active neutrino masses implied by neutrino oscillation \cite{miniboon}.
+Sterile neutrinos could also offer a natural explanation for the small active neutrino masses inferred from neutrino oscillation data \cite{miniboon}.

 The idea of right-handed neutrinos, known as sterile neutrinos, is highly plausible as all other fermions have been observed with both left and right chirality, while active neutrinos have only been detected in a left-handed state.
-Moreover, they could provide a natural explanation for the tiny active neutrino masses deduced from neutrino oscillation\cite{Boyarsky:2018tvu}.
-Assuming sterile neutrinos exist, there must be a minimum of three types present to support the ideas of leptogenesis and DM.
-This requirement is in contrast to the necessity of having exactly three active neutrino types for ensuring the electroweak interaction is free from anomalies \cite{Ibe:2016yfo}.
+Moreover, they could provide a natural explanation for the tiny active neutrino masses deduced from neutrino oscillation experiments\cite{Boyarsky:2018tvu}.
+If sterile neutrinos exist, there must be a minimum of three types present to support the ideas of leptogenesis and DM.
+This requirement is in contrast to the necessity of having exactly three active neutrino types for ensuring the anomaly cancellation in electroweak interactions \cite{Ibe:2016yfo}.

 Here, we briefly describe the ultraviolet (UV) completion of the low-energy effective model adopted in this work.
-On one hand, as shown in low-energy experiments, the SM possesses parity-violating (chiral) gauge symmetries $SU_c(3)\times SU_L(2)\times U_Y(1)$.
-On the other hand, as a well-defined quantum field theory, the SM should regularize at the high-energy cutoff $\Lambda_{\rm cut}$, fully preserving the SM gauge symmetries.
+On the one hand, as shown in low-energy experiments, the SM possesses parity-violating (chiral) gauge symmetries $SU_c(3)\times SU_L(2)\times U_Y(1)$.
+On the other hand, as a well-defined quantum field theory, the SM must remain regularized at the high-energy cutoff $\Lambda_{\rm cut}$, fully preserving the SM gauge symmetries.
 A natural UV regularization is provided by a theory of new physics at $\Lambda_{\rm cut}$, for instance, quantum gravity.
-However, The natural UV regularization and the bilinear fermion Lagrangian of SM chiral gauge symmetries have a theoretical inconsistency due to the No-Go theorem~\cite{NIELSEN1981173, NIELSEN1981219}.
+However, the natural UV regularization and the bilinear fermion Lagrangian of SM chiral gauge symmetries have a theoretical inconsistency due to the No-Go theorem~\cite{NIELSEN1981173, NIELSEN1981219}.
 This inconsistency suggests the existence of right-handed neutrinos and their quadrilinear four-fermion operators at the UV cutoff scale $\Lambda_{\rm cut}$.
-Therefore, we adopt the four-fermion operators of the torsion-free Einstein-Cartan Lagrangian with SM leptons $\psi^{f}$ and three right-handed sterile neutrinos $\nu^{f}_{_R}$~\cite{Xue:2016,Xue:2016dpl}:
+Therefore, we adopt the four-fermion operators of the torsion-free Einstein-Cartan Lagrangian with SM leptons $\psi^{f}$ and three right-handed sterile neutrinos $\nu^{f}_{_R}$~\cite{Xue:2016dpl, Xue:2016txt}: